Shanghai Volunteer Corps

-The Shanghai Volunteer Corps (SVC) (1853−1942) was a multinational, mostly volunteer force controlled by the Shanghai Municipal Council which governed the Shanghai International Settlement.
+The Shanghai Volunteer Corps (SVC) (1853−1942) was a multinational, mostly volunteer paramilitary force controlled by the Shanghai Municipal Council, which governed the Shanghai International Settlement.

 History

 The Shanghai Volunteer Corps was created on 12 April 1853 during the Small Swords Society's uprising.
 It saw action alongside British and American military units in the 1854 Battle of Muddy Flat, when Qing imperial troops besieging the rebel-held city ignored foreign demands to move further away from the foreign concessions.
 Concerned that the Qing forces were drawing rebel fire into the settlements, the foreign consuls and military commanders authorised an attack on the Qing forces to dislodge them.
 The operation was successful, and the battle was thereafter commemorated as an important event in the history of the SVC.
 The Corps was disbanded in 1855 but reestablished in 1861.
 In 1870 the Shanghai Municipal Council took over the running of the SVC.

 The unit was mobilised in 1900 for the Boxer Rebellion and in 1914 for the First World War.
 In 1916 the British recruited Chinese to serve in the Chinese Labour Corps for service in rear areas on the Western Front to free troops for front line duty.
 Many members of the SVC served as officers in the CLC.
-In 1910 the German contingent consisted of one regular company ("Prinz Heinrich Kompangie") and one reserve company.
+In 1910 the German contingent consisted of one regular company ("Prinz Heinrich Kompagnie") and one reserve company.
 When the First World War broke out at least forty of the German volunteers in Shanghai left to join the 7.
 Kompagnie of the III.
 Seebataillon in the defence of Qingdao.

-At various times during its history the Shanghai Volunteer Corps included Scottish, American, Chinese, Italian, Austro-Hungarian, Danish, German, Filipino, Jewish, Portuguese, Japanese, White Russian, and Eurasian companies, amongst others.
+At various times during its history the Shanghai Volunteer Corps included Scottish, American, Chinese, Italian, Austro-Hungarian, Danish, French, German, Filipino, Jewish, Portuguese, Japanese, White Russian, and Eurasian companies.
+The SVC had around 20 nationalities.

 The British War Office supplied weapons and a commanding officer.
 The German and the Austro-Hungarian companies were disbanded in 1917 when China declared war on Germany.